nus-cs2113-AY2324S2/ip/docs/README.md

 **Example of usage:**

-addTask Complete the project report /S
+"addTask Complete the project report /S"
 **Expected outcome:**

 The task is added to the user's list with the specified priority, enhancing their productivity and task management.

+!
 Got it.
 I've added this task: Complete the project report <S>
+!
 Now you have [number] tasks in the list.

 ### listTasks - List All Tasks
 **Description:**